KESDuck/sim/readme.md

 # App manual unit tests:
+## window
+- Resize the window so nothing weird happen

+## cross
 - When clicked, the cross is at right position and shows the robot coordinate
+- Arrow keys moves the cross, WASD moves the cross 10px
 - When zoomed in, the mouse click to the right position
-- Resize the window so nothing weird happen
-- Arrow keys moves the cross, WASD moves the cross 10px
+- Press R Key to record current cross position

 - Image is actually saved
 - TCPIP sends in the right format: (str(message).encode()) + b"\r\n"
-- Press R Key to record current cross position
 - When sending message and while waiting for 'taskdone', UI is still responsive